aliwaseem27/Iraqi-Provinces/README.md

 Interactive Map for enjoyable learning experience.

 ## Requirements
-This is a Flutter app design and programmed to work on Windows & MacOS machines.
+This is a Flutter app designed and programmed to work on Windows & MacOS machines.

 ## Usage
 A learning tool for Elementary School Students to learn more about the geography of Iraq.